Make the shape of your kitchen work for you

 Josh's advice: "Always start designing a U-shaped kitchen with your corners.
 Place your desired cabinets in the corners first; this always helps you gauge how much room you have between the edges of the space for the other cabinets.
 If you start left to right along a wall, you'll always end up with not enough space to squeeze in that final unit - or you'll end up using a tree's worth of filler panels!

-A U-shaped kitchen has 2 corner units, these are fantastic places to utilise internal storage systems, like the Pebre soft close pull out system we use!
+A U-shaped kitchen has 2 corner units, these are fantastic places to utilise internal storage systems.
+We love the Pebre soft close pull out system!
 It saves you having to climb inside your cabinet to reach that back corner where all your most disliked plates and bowls fall!

 What are they?